 A prime example of Indian rock-cut architecture, the Gavi Gangadareshwara Temple is a cave temple that was built sometime in the 9th century.
 Legend has it that the temple was actually made from a single rock.
 The most popular sighting in the temple complex is the stone discs in the forecourt.

 The temple is also famous for housing a rare idol of the Fire God Agni who has two heads and three legs.
+Because of its rare structure, it is considered to be the first when it comes to one of the famous temples in Bangalore.

 - Location: Gavipura, Kempegowda Nagar